 All supporting documentation must be received prior to your arrival on campus.

-- Michele DeMary, professor emeritus of political science, received her Ph.D. in political science from the University of Massachusetts and taught at Susquehanna from 2000-2018.
-She taught courses on American government, women and politics, diversity in American politics, and constitutional law.
-Her research interests were public law, state politics, and women and politics.
+Michele DeMary, professor emeritus of political science, received her Ph.D. in political science from the University of Massachusetts and taught at Susquehanna from 2000-2018.
+She taught courses on American government, women and politics, diversity in American politics, and constitutional law and served as the university’s pre-law advisor for 18 years.
+Her research interests are public law, state politics, and women and politics.